RealWagmi/anon-integration-guide/projects/bybit/README.md

 - Trigger direction is needed when placing trigger orders (https://discord.com/channels/690203284119617602/690203284727660739/1367189081418633389)

-- Bybit API keys expire after 3 months unless one adds IP whitelisting
+- Orders with TP/SL (regardless of spot or futures) appear as a single order in the API (and in the UI, [screenshot](https://d.pr/i/n1b05r)).
+When the main order is filled, the TP/SL orders appear as a single separate order.

+- When adding a TP/SL order to an existing position, it will appear as a single order rather than two separate orders (see [screenshot](https://d.pr/i/CgH0vF)).

+- When listing orders and positions, Bybit requires the `settleCoin` parameter, therefore it is needed to loop through settlement coins.
+This integration supports USDC and USDT as settlement coins, via the `SUPPORTED_SETTLE_CURRENCIES` constant.

+- Orders that are not in the last 500 orders (of any status) are not accessible via the API.

+- To fetch information about a specific order, it is not sufficient to know the ID and the market symbol: we also need to specify whether the order is a trigger order or not.

 - Had to implement the following functions in [exchange.ts](./src/helpers/exchange.ts) to cover the gaps in CCXT:

     - `getAccountMarginMode`
     - `addMarginToPosition`
     - `reduceMarginFromPosition`

+- Bybit API keys expire after 3 months unless one adds IP whitelisting

 ## Reference